Persian cat: Himalayan

-In 1950, the Siamese was crossed with the Persian to create a breed with the body type of the Persian but the colorpoint pattern of the Siamese.
-It was named Himalayan, after other colorpoint animals such as the Himalayan rabbit.
-In the UK, the breed was recognized as the Colorpoint Longhair.
+In 1950, the Siamese was crossed with the Persian to create a breed with the body type of the Persian but the colourpoint pattern of the Siamese.
+It was named Himalayan, after other colourpoint animals such as the Himalayan rabbit.
+In the UK, the breed was recognised as the Colourpoint Longhair.
 The Himalayan stood as a separate breed in the US until 1984, when the CFA merged it with the Persian, to the objection of the breed councils of both breeds.
 Some Persian breeders were unhappy with the introduction of this crossbreed into their "pure" Persian lines.

 The CFA set up the registration for Himalayans in a way that breeders would be able to discern a Persian with Himalayan ancestry just by looking at the pedigree registration number.
 This was to make it easy for breeders who do not want Himalayan blood in their breeding lines to avoid individuals who, while not necessarily exhibiting the colourpoint pattern, may be carrying the point colouration gene recessively.
 Persians with Himalayan ancestry have registration numbers starting with 3 and are commonly referred to by breeders as colourpoint carriers (CPC) or 3000-series cats, although not all will carry the recessive gene.
 The Siamese is also the source of the chocolate and lilac colour in solid Persians.

 Exotic Shorthair

-The Exotic Shorthair is similar to the Persian in temperament and type, with the exception of its short, dense coat.

 The Persian was used as an outcross secretly by some American Shorthair (ASH) breeders in the late 1950s to "improve" their breed.
 The crossbreed look gained recognition in the show ring, but other breeders unhappy with the changes successfully pushed for new breed standards that would disqualify ASH that showed signs of crossbreeding.